Homemade fly spray for horses

 - I have no idea.
 The internet is chock full of recipes, how do you know what’s best?
 I’m here to tell you that I don’t have an answer for this one.
 Not even close.
-I’ve often been fascinated by the simple ingredients and the “friendly” nature of making your own fly spray, but for ME, the reality is that I like the convenience of picking up a bottle of fly spray at my feed store.
+I’ve often been fascinated by the simple ingredients and the “friendly” nature of making your fly spray, but for ME, the reality is that I like the convenience of picking up a bottle of fly spray at my feed store.
 There.
 I said it.

-- However, in the name of learning, having an open mind, and even being a bit more “green”, I have compiled some information about ingredients to homemade fly sprays.
+- However, in the name of learning, having an open mind, and even being a bit more “green”, I have compiled some information about ingredients for homemade fly sprays.
 This will hopefully be informative and perhaps even entertaining.

 Homemade horse fly spray ingredients

 - Avon’s Skin So Soft.
-This is the holy grail of fly spray ingredients for the do it yourself-er.
+This is the holy grail of fly spray ingredients for the do-it-yourself-er.
 This is a product designed as a mineral oil-based moisturizer for humans, and it does contain chemical ingredients.
-The entire line of Skin so Soft products includes some specific bug repelling lotions, as well.
+The entire line of Skin so Soft products includes some specific bug-repelling lotions, as well.

 - Citronella oil.
 There are two kinds of citronella oil – the highly concentrated pure essential oil and the highly dangerous flammable type used to make tiki torches burn.
 Go for the first type!
 Use these in a heavily diluted mixture, a little bit goes a very long way.
 For more information on essential oils and horses, you can read these amazing guest blogs, part one and part two.

 - Citronella oil is effective at repelling mosquitos and also stable flies, as well as having a nice smell.
 Some people report that citronella attracts bees.